timseed/HF-Beacon/README.md

 ##Logging

-If you want to see what is going on then add logging
+If you want to see what is going on then add logging in the calling class - and then set the required logging level.

     import logging
     from beacons import beacons